andrew/ultimate-awesome/README.md

 - [slack-groups](https://github.com/learn-anything/slack-groups) - Awesome Slack Groups.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [Xcode-Guide](https://github.com/mikeroyal/Xcode-Guide) - Xcode Guide.
+- [awesome-remote-working](https://github.com/mkassm/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [awesome-dsa](https://github.com/otabek-kholmirzaev/awesome-dsa) - A 𝗿𝗼𝗮𝗱𝗺𝗮𝗽 for data structures and algorithms with comprehensive tutorials & practice resources.
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [awesome-splunk](https://github.com/outcoldman/awesome-splunk) - A curated list of awesome Splunk links.